-The DRP is divided into 3 main components: calibration, correction, and photometry, as shown in Figure 27 Error!
-Reference source not found.following one.
-In addition to the reduced light curves and a set of relevant time series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every stepof the data reduction went (see §3.2.4).
+The DRP is divided into 3 main components: calibration, correction, and photometry, as shown in Figure 26.
+The respective detrending steps are shown in Figure 27.
+In addition to the reduced lightcurves and a set of relevant time series with parameters used in the reduction/correction of the data (such as flux contamination, background, smearing, etc), the pipeline issues a report which allows the user to get direct insights on how every step of the data reduction went (see §3.2.4).
 The successive processing steps are described in the next sections.